 Holidays are always a prime opportunity to wow your friends and family with some delicious table fare.
 So why not thaw some of that prized protein in your freezer and wow everyone with your culinary expertise?
 Even those who are the most squeamish when it comes to wild game won’t be able to resist these three wild dishes.

 1. Venison Rotel Dip

-Every Super Bowl party, July Fourth picnic and summer potluck features this iconic dish, and so should Memorial Day.
+Every Super Bowl party, July Fourth picnic and summer potluck features this iconic dish, and so should any long holiday weekend.
 It’s one of the easiest things in the world to make, but it’s sure to wow your guests.
 Adding some ground venison to the dish instead of the traditional pork is one way you can sell your family and friends on wild game.

 - 1/2 pound ground venison, cooked and drained